statsig-io/docs/docs/data-warehouse-ingestion/introduction.md

 7. **Does Statsig automatically backfill data**

- Statsig looks back at data for the last 3 days from today to see data has changed (>5% number of rows) to automatically trigger a backfill.
+ Statsig looks back at data for 3 days from the initial ingestion to see data has changed (>5% increase in the number of rows) to automatically trigger a backfill.
 Outside of this window, we expect the customer to trigger backfill for the range of dates.